Notable quotes from the 2026 Winter Olympics - National | Globalnews.ca

-Here are some notable quotes from the 2026 Milan Cortina Olympics on Feb.
-8, 2026:
+MILAN – Here are some notable quotes from the 2026 Milan Cortina Olympics on Feb.
+9, 2026:

 —